Barsakelmes Lake: History

-Around the 2010s, Barsakelmes Lake split from the South Aral Sea.
+Around the early 2010s, the lake split from the South Aral Sea.
 It is occasionally fed by the North Aral Sea after heavy rain or snowmelt.

+By November 2025, the lakebed completely dried out for the first time ever since the Barsakelmes split from the Aral Sea.
+However, due to precipitation in mid-December of the same year, some water was restored.

-By November 2025, the lakebed became completely dry.
+In mid-May 2026, the lakebed once again became fully dry.